Beekman Place: History

 With the surge of immigration from Europe in the late 19th and early 20th century, the Lower East Side's slums expanded north.
-The Beekman Place area's well-off residents gave way to impoverished workers employed in the coalyards that lined much of the East River.
+The Beekman Place area's well-off residents gave way to impoverished workers employed in the coal yards that lined much of the East River.
 In 1914, the Beekman estate appeared before the New York Supreme Court to remove the deed restriction on the waterfront lot, but after six years of litigation, they were unsuccessful.
 Consequently, in 1922, that lot was leased to a group that planned to erect a studio apartment and a 460 ft parking garage on the site.
 Only the garage was ultimately built; it was rebuilt in 2000 after having deteriorated.
 The neighborhood's rehabilitation began in the 1920s, facilitated primarily by Anne Morgan of the Morgan banking family.

 With the construction of the FDR Drive on the East River in the 1940s, the commercial uses of the waterfront were eliminated, and Beekman Place was isolated from the shoreline proper.
 Additionally, the government of New York City obtained riparian water rights for the shoreline between 52nd Street and 53rd Street.
 To compensate for Beekman Place's loss of access to the shoreline, the city government built a footbridge across the FDR Drive at 51st Street.
 The strip of land east of Beekman Place, along the FDR Drive, was opened as a park from 1942 to 1951.
 That park was renamed the Peter Detmold Park in 1972, after a cofounder of the Turtle Bay Association who had been murdered.
 Developer William Zeckendorf, who lived in 30 Beekman Place, gave up his land immediately south of the enclave in the mid-20th century to make way for the headquarters of the United Nations.